 1957: “Jailhouse Rock” by Elvis Presley was released.
 Written by Jerry Leiber and Mike Stoller, it later became Presley’s ninth US #1, leading the singles chart for seven weeks starting in early November.
 In the UK, it became the first record to debut at #1, spending three weeks at the top early the following year.
 In America, the single also managed to top the country and R&B charts.

-1964: Hermans Hermits went to #1 in the UK with their debut single, “I’m Into Something Good,” penned by Gerry Goffin and Carole King.
+1964: Hermans Hermits went to #1 in the UK with their debut single, “I’m Into Something Good,” a song penned by Gerry Goffin and Carole King.

 1965: Decca Records released the Rolling Stones’ third British album, Out of Our Heads.
 The LP had been released by London Records with significant differences as the band’s fourth album in American at the end of July.
 The US version contained their first #1 hit in the States, “(I Can’t Get No) Satisfaction,” and became the group’ first to top the Billboard pop chart.